mylabpcb/myCPU/pages/en/mycpu/modules/flags_reg_sequencer.md

 hero_height: hero-minHeigth
 hero_darken: false
 ---
+> The content is under development, the final version will be as soon as possible.

 The Sequencer is like the heart beat of the CPU, all things happens at its step rate.
-The content is under development.
 {: style="text-align: justify"}

 <figure class="center">